lettier/movie-monad/README.md

 * You can play and pause.
 * You can seek/scrub through the video.
 * You can put the video on repeat.
+* You can slow down or speed up the video (great for lectures).
 * You can turn subtitles off or on and pick your language.
 * You can turn up, turn down, or mute the volume.
 * You can expand the video to fullscreen.